mumbleskates/bilrost/README.md

 ### Tag Inference for Existing Types

-Bilrost automatically infers tags for the struct.

-Fields are tagged sequentially in the order they are specified, starting with `1`.
+If not otherwise specified, fields are tagged sequentially in the order they are specified in the struct, starting with `1`.

 You may skip tags which have been reserved, or where there are gaps between sequentially occurring tag values by specifying the tag number to skip to with the `tag` attribute on the first field after the gap.
 The following fields will be tagged sequentially starting from the next number.

+When defining message types for interoperation, or when fields are likely to be added, removed, or shuffled, it may be good practice to explicitly specify the tags of all fields in a struct instead, but this is not mandatory.

 <!-- TODO(widders): fix this example -->